 As we came to a bridge that offers a dry path over the narrow river that dissects the slums, I avoided eye contact with a frail, dieing woman being carried by two others with the look of seriousness in their eyes.
 I didn’t want her to know I could feel her pain radiating off her like a thick presence in the air, because her struggle was beyond my expertise.
 She was probably too far gone to notice my intrusion, but I felt uncomfortable bearing witness to her suffering none the less.

 Past her, was a group of small children laughing on the bridge, dressed in tattered clothing.
 A girl with a magnetic smile told me her name was Nisi, and I murmured that it was pretty even though I wanted to say so much more.
-I wanted to know her story, and tell her that she mattered and that I’m sorry that she was born there and I was born into a house with multiple rooms, flush toilets and beds.
+I wanted to know her story, and tell her that she mattered and that I’m sorry that she was born there and I was born into a house with multiple rooms, Warm toilet seat in every bathroom and beds.
 I tried to tell her with my eyes, but she smiled sheepishly and continued playing with her friends oblivious to my concern.

 A group of young adults in matching neon green t-shirts that read: “I participated in cleaning up Kibera”, were clumped together jabbing sticks in the murky river trying to retrieve garbage that appeared to permanently pollute the water.
 On the other side of the bridge, children circled around a small water hole immersing their hands in and splashing one another as they laughed and screamed with delight at the entertainment they’d found in a dirty puddle.
 I didn’t know if I felt sad because they had no store bought toys or regard for hygiene and health, or happy because they were unaware and full of smiles regardless.